lukso-network/docs/docs/guides/universal-profile/transfer-lyx.md

 ### 4.1 - Load our EOA

-Like in other guides, the first step is to load our EOA that is a controller for our Universal Profile.
+Like in other guides, an important step is to load our EOA that is a controller for our Universal Profile.
 In this case the controller address must have either [**TRANSFERVALUE Permission**](../../standards/universal-profile/lsp6-key-manager.md#permissions) together with [**AllowedCalls**](../../standards/universal-profile/lsp6-key-manager.md#allowed-calls) or [**SUPER_TRANSFERVALUE Pemrission**](../../standards/universal-profile/lsp6-key-manager.md#super-permissions) in order for the transaction to be successful.

 <Tabs>